 The material will also be important too.
 The top premium leather models are designed to feel soft whilst also giving you good feel of the grip during the swing.
 Whereas the wet weather designs are all about protection.
 As such they are made from fabrics that offer more grip the wetter they get.

 We can hear you asking how should a glove fit?
 Well the golf glove should feel like a second skin with no excess material either across the palm of the hand or at the end of the fingers.
 Make sure there’s a snug fit across the palm and there’s no loose material at the end of the fingers.
 But you also don’t want a glove to be so tight that it feels like it’s cutting off the blood supply.
 You should be able to stretch your fingers and make a ball with your fist without the glove pulling or over-stretching.
+For more advice on what golf glove to wear, visit our guides on the best golf gloves and the best golf mittens.

 Are rain golf gloves worth it?